microsoft/php-sdk-binary-tools/README.md

 An elementary functionality to run unattended builds is included.
 See an example on how to setup a simple unattended build task in the doc directory.

+Be aware, that starter scripts always start a new shell.
+Scripts intended to run as a task need to be passed with `-t` argument to a starter script.

 # Upgrading

 - backup phpsdk-local.bat